izzyacademy/zava-meal-recommender-agent/README.md

 Build an application that:

 1. Collects customer constraints (allergies, restrictions, preferences).
+This should be stored in the customer profile.
 2. Recommends meals from the menu that **avoid allergens**, **follow restrictions**, and **match preferences**.
 3. Explains *why* each recommendation is suitable.
 4. Logs interactions and allows the menu to be updated.